jmhammond/mathsquirrel.com/content/calc/chapter6/section2/index.md

 title: section 6.2
 mathjax: true
 showbreadcrumbs: true
-showtoc: true
+showTableOfContents: true
 tocopen: false
+showDate: false
 ---

-Section 6.2 Exponential Functions
+Exponential Functions
 <!--more-->

 An exponential function is a function in which the variable is in the exponent. $y = a^x$ where $a > 0$.
 Remember that exponentiation is repeated multiplication.
 That is,